17th Infantry Division "Pavia": From Libya to Egypt

 The Pavia started to advance gradually from late January 1942, returning to its initial positions of 1941 west of Tobruk on 26 May 1942.
 On 28–29 May 1942, the Pavia helped to encircle residual British forces at Tobruk and Gazala.
 During the Battle of Gazala, the Pavia was used to mop up British units, taking charge of 6,000 Allied prisoners by 16 June 1942.
 On 27 June 1942, the division reached Bardia and continued to advance to Sollum and ultimately Sidi Barrani.
 On 1 July 1942 the Pavia division reached Dayr al Abyaḑ, south of El Alamein.
 The Pavia fought in the First battle of El Alamein as part of the X Army Corps.
 During the initial phase of the fighting the Pavia served as rearguard for the 132nd Armored Division "Ariete", where it had an isolated, limited defensive success.
 A few elements of the Pavia along with the 27th Infantry Division "Brescia" put up a stubborn defense on Ruweisat Ridge on the night of 14–15 July, allowing a German armored force to arrive in time the next day to deliver a counterattack against the attacking New Zealand infantry and British armor.
-Captain Amalio Stagni and Corporal Ugo Vaia of the Pavia were both awarded a Silver Medal of Military Valour for their leadership during the action on Ruweisat Ridge.
+Captain Amalio Stagni and Corporal Ugo Vaia of the Pavia were both awarded a Silver Medal of Military Valor for their leadership during the action on Ruweisat Ridge.
 The Axis' advance then stalled until 30 August 1942 and attempts to advance were hampered by the Italian units' dwindling supplies and by stiffened British resistance.

-During the Second Battle of El Alamein, one battalion of the Pavia fought alongside the 185th Paratroopers Division "Folgore".
+During the Second Battle of El Alamein, one battalion of the Pavia fought alongside the 185th Infantry Division "Folgore".
 The battalion commenced to attack on 24 October 1942, on Qārat al Ḩumaymāt, taking over Naqb al Ralah over the steep El Diffa plateau edge, but failed to hold the majority of the plateau after Allied counterattacks.
 The British attacks intensified and on 3 November 1942 the Pavia was ordered to retreat from the plateau to the Qattara Depression.
 At the end of the battle, the Pavia and the other two divisions of X Army Corps were abandoned without transport (mostly useless anyway because of the harsh landscape on the division retreat route) by the rest of the retreating Axis forces on their way to Fūkah and Mersa Matruh on 4 November 1942.
 The Pavia tried to follow suit, but lost its rearguard at Deir el Nuss to Allied armored units.
 As a result the Pavia suffered heavy losses while on the march to the Fūkah.
 At Mersa Matruh, where several of the survivors of the Pavia had regrouped, including its commander, the remnants of the division had no option but to surrender on 7 November 1942.
 The Pavia division was officially dissolved 25 November 1942.